d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 d2l.plot(x, p, 'x', 'p.d.f.')
 ```

-Now, let us plot the cumulative distribution function.
+Now, let's plot the cumulative distribution function.
 It is beyond the scope of this appendix, but the Gaussian c.d.f. does not have a closed-form formula in terms of more elementary functions.
 We will use `erf` which provides a way to compute this integral numerically.

 ```{.python .input}